krazey/android_kernel_samsung_exynos9810/Documentation/filesystems/fscrypt.rst

 inode's encryption xattr.
 Then, it uses a KDF (Key Derivation Function) to derive the file's key from the master key and nonce.

-The Adiantum encryption mode (see `Encryption modes and usage`_) is special, since it accepts longer IVs and is suitable for both contents and filenames encryption.
-For it, a "direct key" option is offered where the file's nonce is included in the IVs and the master key is used for encryption directly.
-This improves performance; however, users must not use the same master key for any other encryption mode.

 Below, the KDF and design considerations are described in more detail.

 The current KDF works by encrypting the master key with AES-128-ECB,